Does a tenant have a right to continue to occupy the relevant real estate after the expiry of a commercial lease?

 No, but the Italian Tenancy Law provides that, upon expiry, the lease is tacitly and automatically renewed unless either party denies the renewal by giving to the other party written notice thereof at least 12 months (or 18 months in the case of hotels) before the relevant expiry date.
 Upon the first expiry date, the landlord can deny the tacit renewal only in specific circumstances, as set forth under the Italian Tenancy Law.

-In any case, should the tenant continue to occupy the real estate after the expiry of the commercial lease, than it shall be oblige to pay to the landlord an occupation indemnity (and/or other penalties provided for in the lease agreement) till the hand back of the premises.
+In any case, should the tenant continue to occupy the real estate after the expiry of the commercial lease, than it shall be obliged to pay to the landlord an occupation indemnity (and/or other penalties provided for in the lease agreement) till the hand back of the premises.

 In principle, the lessee possesses the right to continue occupation of the premises after the expiry of the lease, provided that no ‘due reasons’ exist for the lessor to deny a renewal term for an ordinary lease.
 Where ‘due reasons’ exist for non-renewal, the lessor must provide the lessee with six months prior notice of non-renewal.
 When considering the existence and validity of any ‘due reasons’ for non-renewal, courts typically consider, including but not limited to, the following factors: